bearsunday/BEAR.Sunday/README.md

 Aspect oriented programming
 ---------------------------
-Many features of the framework is implemented as an aspect.
+Many features of the framework are implemented as an aspect.

 ### Interceptor
 ```php